SurniaUlula/wpsso-organization/readme.txt

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires the management of multiple organizations, then you may want the Premium version for those additional features.

-* Provides a selection of Organizations for the [WPSSO Schema JSON-LD Markup add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) publisher, event organizer, event performer, job hiring organization, etc. Schema property values.
+* Provides a selection of Organizations for the [WPSSO Schema JSON-LD Markup add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) publisher, event organizer, event performer, job hiring organization, and related Schema property values.

 <h3>WPSSO Core Plugin Required</h3>